WMattWood/vote-time/README.md

 https://user-images.githubusercontent.com/47619076/222253426-d711a695-250d-4793-b24f-452880cda8b1.mov

+# Changelog
+#### v0.4
-v0.4 - Temporarily rolling back database features while searching for a more performant animation logic.
+- Temporarily rolling back database features while searching for a more performant animation logic.
 - Added a new video demo

+#### v0.3
-v0.3 - Added a timer
+- Added a timer
 - Added automatic anonymous firebase signin to each unique session
 - All sessions are now reactive to the database 'single source of truth'
 - Values reset every 30 seconds.

+#### v0.2
-v0.2 - Pie chart now looks way cooler - changed colors and added a lighting effect. v0.1 - Pie chart displays and reacts in real time!
+- Pie chart now looks way cooler - changed colors and added a lighting effect.

+#### v0.1
+- Pie chart displays and reacts in real time!
 Neat.